-Figure 5 compares the mean current speeds from hindcast H05 to a 1/2° resolution climatology de-335 rived from near-surface drifter velocity estimates (Lumpkin and Johnson, 2013).
+Figure 5 compares the mean near-surface current speeds for 2003-2009 current speeds from hindcast H05 to a $1/2^{\circ}$ resolution climatology derived from surface near-surface drifter velocity esti-

+- 345 mates (Lumpkin and Johnson, 2013).
+The general agreement is remarkable, with the model being able to provide an increased level of detail.
 The model speeds at 15 m depth (corresponding with the depth of the drifter drogues) were averaged for the period 2003-2009 and regridded at the same 1/2° resolution as the climatology.
 The drifter estimates typically have an estimated error less than 3 cms-1 in the deep North Atlantic.
-The general agreement between the model and drifter climatology is good; for example, the estimates of the speed and the 340 position of the Gulf Stream and the North Atlantic Current appear similar.
+The general agreement between the model and drifter - 350 climatology is good; for example, the estimates of the speed and the position of the Gulf Stream and the North Atlantic Current are in good agreementappear similar.
 On the north flank of the Gulf Stream, a weak but persistent branching is clearly visible in both plots, east of 70°W, although that of the model detaches from and rejoins the Gulf Stream a little too early.
-This secondary current system is likely related to the Slope Water Current described in Pickart et al. (1999) and Dupont et al. (2006).
-The East and West Greenland currents, and the Labrador Current, contain more details in the 345 model than can be captured by the drifter resolution, but the separation of coastal and shelf jets is in good agreement with other observations (e.g., Higginson et al., 2011).
+This secondary current system is likely related to the Slope Water Current described in Pickart et al. (1999) and Dupont et al. - 355 (2006).
+The East and West Greenland currents, and the Labrador Current, contain more details in the model than can be captured by the drifter resolution, but the separation of coastal and shelf jets is in good agreement with other observations (e.g., Higginson et al., 2011).
 Again, the path of the Azores Current is visible in both model and observations.